swirlingsand/fullstack-nanodegree-vm/vagrant/tournament/readme.md

 Portions from Udacity Full-Stack Engineer course and are copyright Udacity

-Inspiration for parts of the view format and usage of zip function from
+Inspiration for parts of the view format and usage of zip function
-    internet help.
+    and views from internet help.

 Otherwise,